MAVERICH-2021/AWS-SAA-C03-test-prepare/MAIN.md

 - B. Attach the appropriate IAM role to each existing instance and new instance.
 Use AWS Systems Manager Session Manager to establish a remote SSH session.
 - C. Create an administrative SSH key pair.
 Load the public key into each EC2 instance.
 Deploy a bastion host in a public subnet to provide a tunnel for administration of each instance.
 - D. Establish an AWS Site-to-Site VPN connection.
 Instruct administrators to use their local on-premises machines to connect directly to the instances by using SSH keys across the VPN tunnel.

+How can Session Manager benefit my organization?
+Ans: No open inbound ports and no need to manage bastion hosts or SSH keys https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html

+B

+### 38
+A company is hosting a static website on Amazon S3 and is using Amazon Route 53 for DNS.
+The website is experiencing increased demand from around the world.
+The company must decrease latency for users who access the website.
+Which solution meets these requirements MOST cost-effectively?

+- A. Replicate the S3 bucket that contains the website to all AWS Regions.
+Add Route 53 geolocation routing entries.
+- B. Provision accelerators in AWS Global Accelerator.
+Associate the supplied IP addresses with the S3 bucket.
+Edit the Route 53 entries to point to the IP addresses of the accelerators.
+- C. Add an Amazon CloudFront distribution in front of the S3 bucket.
+Edit the Route 53 entries to point to the CloudFront distribution.
+- D. Enable S3 Transfer Acceleration on the bucket.
+Edit the Route 53 entries to point to the new endpoint.

+C

+### 39

+A company maintains a searchable repository of items on its website.
+The data is stored in an Amazon RDS for MySQL database table that contains more than 10 million rows.
+The database has 2 TB of General Purpose SSD storage.
+There are millions of updates against this data every day through the company's website.
+The company has noticed that some insert operations are taking 10 seconds or longer.
+The company has determined that the database storage performance is the problem.
+Which solution addresses this performance issue?

+- A. Change the storage type to Provisioned IOPS SSD.
+- B. Change the DB instance to a memory optimized instance class.
+- C. Change the DB instance to a burstable performance instance class.
+- D. Enable Multi-AZ RDS read replicas with MySQL native asynchronous replication.

+A: Made for high levels of I/O opps for consistent, predictable performance.
+B: Can improve performance of insert opps, but it's a storage performance rather than processing power problem
+C: for moderate CPU usage
+D: for scale read-only replicas and doesn't improve performance of insert opps on the primary DB instance

+### 40

+A company has thousands of edge devices that collectively generate 1 TB of status alerts each day.
+Each alert is approximately 2 KB in size.
+A solutions architect needs to implement a solution to ingest and store the alerts for future analysis.
+The company wants a highly available solution.
+However, the company needs to minimize costs and does not want to manage additional infrastructure.
+Additionally, the company wants to keep 14 days of data available for immediate analysis and archive any data older than 14 days.
+What is the MOST operationally efficient solution that meets these requirements?

+- A. Create an Amazon Kinesis Data Firehose delivery stream to ingest the alerts.
+Configure the Kinesis Data Firehose stream to deliver the alerts to an Amazon S3 bucket.
+Set up an S3 Lifecycle configuration to transition data to Amazon S3 Glacier after 14 days.
+- B. Launch Amazon EC2 instances across two Availability Zones and place them behind an Elastic Load Balancer to ingest the alerts.
+Create a script on the EC2 instances that will store the alerts in an Amazon S3 bucket.
+Set up an S3 Lifecycle configuration to transition data to Amazon S3 Glacier after 14 days.
+- C. Create an Amazon Kinesis Data Firehose delivery stream to ingest the alerts.
+Configure the Kinesis Data Firehose stream to deliver the alerts to an Amazon OpenSearch Service (Amazon Elasticsearch Service) cluster.
+Set up the Amazon OpenSearch Service (Amazon Elasticsearch Service) cluster to take manual snapshots every day and delete data from the cluster that is older than 14 days.
+- D. Create an Amazon Simple Queue Service (Amazon SQS) standard queue to ingest the alerts, and set the message retention period to 14 days.
+Configure consumers to poll the SQS queue, check the age of the message, and analyze the message data as needed.
+If the message is 14 days old, the consumer should copy the message to an Amazon S3 bucket and delete the message from the SQS queue.

+A

+### 41 (@?)
+A company's application integrates with multiple software-as-a-service (SaaS) sources for data collection.
+The company runs Amazon EC2 instances to receive the data and to upload the data to an Amazon S3 bucket for analysis.
+The same EC2 instance that receives and uploads the data also sends a notification to the user when an upload is complete.
+The company has noticed slow application performance and wants to improve the performance as much as possible.
+Which solution will meet these requirements with the LEAST operational overhead?

+- A. Create an Auto Scaling group so that EC2 instances can scale out.
+Configure an S3 event notification to send events to an Amazon Simple Notification Service (Amazon SNS) topic when the upload to the S3 bucket is complete.
+- B. Create an[[ Amazon AppFlow]] flow to transfer data between each SaaS source and the S3 bucket.
+Configure an S3 event notification to send events to an Amazon Simple Notification Service (Amazon SNS) topic when the upload to the S3 bucket is complete.
+- C. Create an Amazon EventBridge (Amazon CloudWatch Events) rule for each SaaS source to send output data.
+Configure the S3 bucket as the rule's target.
+Create a second EventBridge (Cloud Watch Events) rule to send events when the upload to the S3 bucket is complete.
+Configure an Amazon Simple Notification Service (Amazon SNS) topic as the second rule's target.
+- D. Create a Docker container to use instead of an EC2 instance.
+Host the containerized application on Amazon Elastic Container Service (Amazon ECS).
+Configure Amazon CloudWatch Container Insights to send events to an Amazon Simple Notification Service (Amazon SNS) topic when the upload to the S3 bucket is complete.

+Deploying a gateway VPC endpoint for Amazon S3 is the most cost-effective way for the company to avoid Regional data transfer charges.
+A gateway VPC endpoint is a network gateway that allows communication between instances in a VPC and a service, such as Amazon S3, without requiring an Internet gateway or a NAT device.
+Data transfer between the VPC and the service through a gateway VPC endpoint is free of charge, while data transfer between the VPC and the Internet through an Internet gateway or NAT device is subject to data transfer charges.
+By using a gateway VPC endpoint, the company can reduce its data transfer costs by eliminating the need to transfer data through the NAT gateway to access Amazon S3.
+This option would provide the required connectivity to Amazon S3 and minimize data transfer charges.

+C, privately connects VPC to aws services via privatelink.
+Doesn't require nat gateway, vpn or direct connect.
+Data doesn't leave amazon network so there are no data transfer charges A, used to enable instances in private subnets to connect to internet or aws services, data transfered is charged B, similar to nat gateway D, not related to data transfer

+### 42
+A company runs a highly available image-processing application on Amazon EC2 instances in a single VPC.
+The EC2 instances run inside several subnets across multiple Availability Zones.
+The EC2 instances do not communicate with each other.
+However, the EC2 instances download images from Amazon S3 and upload images to Amazon S3 through a single NAT gateway.
+The company is concerned about data transfer charges.
+What is the MOST cost-effective way for the company to avoid Regional data transfer charges?

+- A. Launch the NAT gateway in each Availability Zone.
+- B. Replace the NAT gateway with a NAT instance.
+- C. Deploy a gateway VPC endpoint for Amazon S3.
+- D. Provision an EC2 Dedicated Host to run the EC2 instances.